patrickfinke/patrickfinke.github.io/index.md

 ## Teaching

-Apart from supervising exercise groups, I designed practical exam and homework exercises for *Introduction to Machine Learning* and supervised students one-on-one in the *Seminar on Machine Learning*.
+As a teaching assistant I supervised exercise groups of students in the courses listed below.
+Apart from this, I designed practical exam and homework exercises for *Introduction to Machine Learning* and supervised students one-on-one in the *Seminar on Machine Learning*.
+I assisted in all of the following courses:

 - **Introduction to Probability Theory**\
 Spring 2024, Spring 2023 and Fall 2021 at Utrecht University